 Inspiration for making the most of storage space under the stairs

-In this video below, Loose Woman, Stacey Soloman shares some of her storage hacks that have begun trending across the UK.
-She also discusses how decluttering and organising helps to ease her anxiety.
+In this video below, Loose Woman, Stacey Soloman, shares some of her storage hacks and discusses how decluttering and organising helps to ease her anxiety.

 5. Take before and after photos